-The death (and unlikely rebirth) of the American social club
+Social clubs died out in America.
+Now, venture capital is bringing them back

 “The venture capitalization of belonging”

 Some American entrepreneurs are now in the business of bringing real, in-person community back.
 There is also money to be made in creating spaces that build community.
-Particularly if those spaces are also beautifully designed by architects and interior decorated, and stocked with high-quality coffee and craft beer.
+Particularly if those spaces are also beautifully designed by architects and interior decorators, and stocked with high-quality coffee and craft beer.

 One of the most obvious is the coworking space.
 There are currently 14,000 co-working spaces worldwide catering to about a million people, and analysts expect this industry to keep growing.
 Many coworking companies don’t just promise to give you a desk away from home: They explicitly build their brands around forging relationships and offering networking opportunities that can help members advance their careers.

 The all-women’s coworking space the Wing, for instance, is modeled after the women’s clubs that helped bring about women’s right to vote.
-At a panel during the Vanity Fair Summit, Audrey Gellman, the Wing’s founder, explained her vision for the community.
+At a panel during the Vanity Fair Summit, Audrey Gelman, the Wing’s founder, explained her vision for the community.
 “It was always very philanthropic and civic minded at its core,” she said.
 “Our idea was to resurrect (the concept of the women’s club) for modern women.
 The difference between women today and women a hundred years ago is that women today work.
 We wanted it to be a place where they could quit their white collar jobs and go for their dreams and start companies together.”

 But many clubs in the past were self-organized groups that were often free to join.
 The Wing, WeWork, and most other coworking spaces on the market are run as businesses, and membership comes at a steep cost.
 In practice, this means that they are not accessible to everyone.
 Though some offer a small number of scholarships, the networking is largely happening among people of a similar socioeconomic class.
 Part of this is borne out in the numbers.
 While there are currently 15 million Americans who are self-employed and could work in a coworking space, only 6% of them do.